ryssbowh/craft-themes/README.md

 ### Project config

 Blocks will be included in the project config, but for the blocks that reference an element the information will not be saved in the project config (because elements are different from an environment to another), those are : Entry, Category and User.
 Those blocks will need to be resaved in the new environment they are deployed to, to reference the correct element.

-### Caching

-You can choose a cache strategy for each block which defines how the block is cached.
-This plugin comes with 3 strategies :

-- Global : Will cache the same block for all urls
-- Url path : Will cache separately or each url path
-- Url path (with query) : Same as above but will also look at the query string

-Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user or their view ports (mobile, tablet or desktop).
-Block caching uses Craft internal cache tagging system so cache will be automatically invalidated when elements used within a block are changed.

-The content block caching controls the caching of the displayers, it really shouldn't use the "Global" strategy, or all your pages will display the same content.

 ## Displays (Pro)